Reviews You Can Rely On

 The Scoop on Our Stack Height Measurements

-In order to offer a standardized and directly comparative view of all the shoes we test, we cut up US size 6.5 shoes and measure them according to the definitions of stack height and heel-toe drop set by World Athletics, the international organization and governing body for running competitions.
+In order to offer a standardized and directly comparable view of all the shoes we test, we cut up US size 6.5 shoes and measure them according to the definitions of stack height and heel-toe drop set by World Athletics, the international organization and governing body for running competitions.
 This defines where and how to take these measurements and includes everything between your socks and the ground.

 Our field testing of trail running shoes is divided across five rating metrics: